mintty/mintty/wiki/Tips.md

 For configuration, see settings `SessionCommands`, `Menu*`, and `SessionGeomSync`.
 Distinct sets of sessions can be set up with the setting `-o Class=...`.
+For flexible window grouping, this setting supports the same placeholders as the `AppID` option.

 ## Multi-monitor support ##